jasonpincin/date-events/README.md

 ## testing

-`npm test [--dot | --spec] [--grep=pattern]`

-Specifying `--dot` or `--spec` will change the output from the default TAP style.
-Specifying `--grep` will only run the test files that match the given pattern.
+`npm test`

 ### coverage

-`npm run coverage [--html]`
+`npm run view-cover`

 This will output a textual coverage report.

+`npm run open-cover`

-Including `--html` will also open an HTML coverage report in the default browser.
+This will open an HTML coverage report in the default browser.